Advanced Topics#

 3hostMem = builder.buildSerializedNetwork(network, config)

 At inference time, after deserializing the engine, users can select what percentage of the overall weights should be kept in device memory at all times.
-Note that a smaller value will most likely result in performance degradation, so the value should be chosen based on the available device memory:
+A smaller value can result in performance degradation, so choose the value based on the available device memory:

 1auto nbBytesWeights = engine->getStreamableWeightsSize();